-One of the Opening Minds initiative programs, TIM was adapted from existing evidence-based programs The Working Mind and The Road to Mental Readiness from the Mental Health Commission of Canada.
+One of the Opening Minds initiative programs, TIM was adapted from existing evidence-based program The Working Mind from the Mental Health Commission of Canada.

 The program pilot was formally launched at the University of Calgary in January 2016 and in January 2017 at Mount Royal University.
 In the Fall of 2017, the pilot program has expanded to include the University of Lethbridge, MacEwan University, Memorial University of Newfoundland, Dalhousie University, the Nova Scotia Community College and Dalhousie Medical School.